Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 This work therefore attempts to develop an approach that performs this differentiation.
 In order to achieve this, only the measurement results of the quantum ciruits are considered.
 Therefore this paper uses machine learing techniques to decide whether a quantum circuit was run on a quantum computer or simulated on a classical computer based on the circuit's measurement results.
-The only precondition is that the data labels are correct (measurement results labeled as 'quantum computer data' have to be from an actual quantum computer).
+The only precondition is that the data labels are correct (measurement results labeled as 'quantum computer data' have to be from an actual QC).

 == Data for Training
 The measurement results from a quantum computer  are taken from @martinaLearningQuantumNoiseFingerprint2023.
 The reason being that no access to a quantum computer was available during the creation of this paper.
-The quantum computer data is the result of running the circuit described in @circuit on up to 8 different IBM quantum machines.
+The QC data is the result of running the circuit described in @circuit on up to 8 different IBM quantum machines.
 In the dataset it is clearly identifiable on which of the quantum computers the circuit was executed.
 The simulation data for this work was created by simulating the identical quantum circuits from @martinaLearningQuantumNoiseFingerprint2023 with Qiskit @Qiskit2024.